Skip to main content

 • The team is not available at the moment, but I can continue taking the details.

-The audio the caller hears while the tool dials and prepares the handoff.
-Available options:
+The audio the caller hears while the tool dials the endpoint and prepares the handoff.
+The dropdown offers:

 Use calmer music for longer expected waits, lighter sounds when handoffs are usually quick.